 The subjects explored in these published works are some what eclectic, and show how the author’s areas of interest continued to develop throughout his career, leading him from urban, to development, and then to environmental economics, and, simultaneously, to history.

 Thierry Paulais left his position at the Agence française de développement (French Development Agency) in the summer of 2019.
 Based in Paris and Charente-Maritime, he divides his time between writing and sailing.
-He is currently working on several book projects.
+Thierry Paulais currently has several works in progress and practices solo sailing on his small sailboat.